• Recipe Index

 • Add egg, and beat until well mixed, making sure to scrape the bottom of the bowl at least once.

 • Add the honey, strained orange juice, vanilla extract and orange zest, beating until smooth.
-Beat in oats, flour, wheat germ, salt, baking powder and soda mixture.
+Beat in oats, flour, wheat germ, salt, baking powder and soda.
 Mix until just combined and then add all of the fruit and nuts.
 Stir until thoroughly mixed.

 • Spread the mixture, pressing down to even it out into the prepared pan, and bake for approximately 30 to 35 minutes, until top is golden brown.